NeferS/unity-qr-generator/README.md

 ### 1. **UnityNuGet (Recommended for demonstration)**

-This project assumes ZXing.Net is available through [UnityNuGet](https://github.com/bdovaz/UnityNuGet) and demonstrates its usage **as if it were already added to the NuGet registry**.
+This project assumes ZXing.Net is available through [UnityNuGet](https://github.com/bdovaz/UnityNuGet) and demonstrates its usage **as if it was already added to the NuGet registry**.

 You can use either:
 - `org.nuget.zxing.net` from the official registry